microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getteamsuseractivitytotalcounts.md

 ---
-title: "reportRoot: getTeamsUserActivityUserCounts"
+title: "reportRoot: getTeamsUserActivityTotalCounts"
-description: "Get the number of Microsoft Teams licensed users by activity type.
-The activity types are number of teams chat messages, private chat messages, calls, or meetings."
+description: "Get the number of Microsoft Teams activities by activity type.
+The activity types are number of teams chat messages, private chat messages, calls, or meetings.
+The activities are performed by Microsoft Teams licensed or non-licensed users."
 localization_priority: Normal
 ms.prod: "reports"
 author: "pranoychaudhuri"
 doc_type: apiPageType
 ---

-# reportRoot: getTeamsUserActivityUserCounts
+# reportRoot: getTeamsUserActivityTotalCounts

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of Microsoft Teams licensed users by activity type.
+Get the number of Microsoft Teams activities by activity type.
 The activity types are number of teams chat messages, private chat messages, calls, or meetings.
+The activities are performed by Microsoft Teams licensed or non-licensed users.

 ## Permissions